-- out = \$\mathcal{F}W\$: Verify runs k instances of VerifyMTProof on tree TF, which requires k log N hashes.
-Then, it executes VerifyIntersection which computes 3k pairings and k multiplications in M_T. - out = \emptyset : Verify runs twice VerifyMTProof on tree TW that computes $2 \log m$ hashes and it invokes twice VerifyMembership that evaluates 6 pairings.
+- out = $\mathcal{F}{\mathcal{W}}$: Verify runs k instances of VerifyMTProof on tree TF, which requires $k \log N$ hashes.
+Then, it executes VerifyIntersection which computes 3k pairings and k multiplications in \mathbb{G}T . - out = ∅: Verify runs twice VerifyMTProof on tree TW that computes 2 log m hashes and it invokes twice VerifyMembership that evaluates 2 × 3 pairings.

 In summary, to verify the search results, a verifier \mathcal{V} performs very light computations compared to the computations undertaken by the server when answering keyword search queries and generating the corresponding proofs.
 Besides, the verification cost depends on k only in the case where all the keywords have been found and is independent otherwise.
-Furthermore, we believe that for large values of k, the probability that the search returns a set of files containing all the kkeywords is low.
+Furthermore, we believe that for large values of k, the probability that the search returns a set of files containing all the k keywords is low.
 Hence, the verification cost will be constant and small (6 pairings and $2 \log m$ hashes).
 On the other hand, for smaller values of k, the verification cost remains efficient.

 Impact of D on the performance.
 This performance analysis assumes $n \leq D$, where n is the number of files.
-The value of D solely depends on security parameter κ , and as such, defines an upper-bound to the size of sets for which we can compute a polynomial-based accumulator.
+The value of D solely depends on security parameter 1^{κ} , and as such, defines an upper-bound to the size of sets for which we can compute a polynomial-based accumulator.
 It follows that in our protocol, the number of files that a data owner can outsource at once is bounded by D. However, it is still possible to accommodate files' sets that exceed the bound D. The idea is to divide the set of size n into $n' = \lceil \frac{n}{D} \rceil$ smaller sets of size D. By using the same public parameters, Setup accordingly creates for each set of D files an index and the corresponding Merkle trees.
 This increases the complexity of the Setup by a factor of n'.
-Namely, the data owner is required to build n' Cuckoo indexes and 2n' Merkle trees.
+Namely, the data owner is required to build n'Cuckoo indexes and 2n' Merkle trees. whereas the server has to run n' ProveIntersection.